dusty-nv/jetson-reinforcement/README.md

 <img src="https://github.com/dusty-nv/jetson-reinforcement/raw/master/docs/images/jetson-reinforcement-header.jpg">

-# Reinforcement Learning Agents
+# Reinforcement Learning in Robotics
-In this tutorial, we'll be creating AI agents that learn from experience and are capable of completing complex tasks and exhibiting advanced behaviors in their environments.
+In this tutorial, we'll be creating artificially intelligent agents that learn interactively from experience and a system of rewards using deep reinforcement learning (RL).
+RL-powered agents are capable of exhibiting intuitive behaviors and performing complex tasks in their environments.
+Ultimately our aim will be to train agents from robotic simulation and transfer the agent to a real-world robot.
 Reinforcement learners choose the best action for the agent to perform based on environmental state and a system of rewards that provide feedback.
 They provide an AI agent that can learn to behave optimally in it's environment given a policy, or task - like obtaining the reward.

 In many scenarios, the state space is significantly complex and multi-dimensional to where neural networks are increasingly used to estimate the Q-function, which approximates the future reward based on state sequence.

-This repository includes Q-learning algorithms in PyTorch and Torch7, and an API in C++ for integrating with applications in robotics, simulation, and elsewhere.
+This repository includes Deep Q-Learning (DQN) and A3G algorithms in PyTorch, and an accessibility API in C++ for integrating with applications in robotics, simulation, and elsewhere.

 ### **Table of Contents**